dedvg/BibleApp/REPORT.md

 _FavoriteActivity_

-This Activity allows the user to read their subjects they have made.
+This Activity allows the user to read their subjects they have added.
-By clicking on a subject the added verses will be shown and which translation belongs to them.
+By clicking on a subject the belonging verses will be shown and from where the verses are (book, chapter, begin verse, end verse).
-The user is able to logout and to go back to UserActivity to continue reading
+The user is able go back to UserActivity to continue reading.

 Related classes and notable features:

  * use of a custom adapter to set the list layout
- * use of firebase
+ * use of a database from Firebase

 _UserActivity_